onyx-platform/onyx/doc/design/proposals/task_routing.md

 Task entries in catalogs can additionally define a :onyx/route-filter-fn with the following definition:

-example-router-fn (input-segment, output-segment, catalog, task)
+example-router-fn (input-segment, output-segment, catalog, task, output-tasks)

 and which returns a list of the tasks that the segment should be routed to.
 These tasks must be all be  tasks with incoming edges from the task, hence the